Audiveris/audiveris/docs/_pages/ui_tools/octave_shift.md

 ### Creation

-The easiest way for creating an octave shift is a drag n' drop from `ClefsAndShifts`  family in shape board:
+The easiest way for creating an octave shift is a drag & drop from `ClefsAndShifts`  family in shape board:

 ![](../assets/images/clefs_and_shifts.png)